hail2u/html-best-practices/README.md

 ### Add `defer` attribute if `script` element has `async` attribute

-`async` is better, but some browser doesn’t support this attribute. `defer` is not bad.
+`async` attribute is better, but some browser doesn’t support this attribute.
+`defer` attribute is not bad.

 Bad: